-- Accessory Uses for Principal Uses which are in compliance with the plans and conditions of approval for a Use which has received a Special Permit or Special Exception in accordance with these Regulations; - 2.
+- 1. Accessory Uses for Principal Uses which are in compliance with the plans and conditions of approval for a use which has received a Special Permit or Site Plan approval in accordance with these Regulations. - 2.
 Manufacturing or treatment only in connection with a permitted retail or service use, and when clearly incidental to the conduct of a permitted retail business or service conducted on the Premises. - 3.
-Accessory Sale of Holiday Decorations.
-The Commission may issue a Special Permit for the season sale of Christmas trees, wreaths, or garlands; Easter flowers; Halloween pumpkins; or other seasonal holiday items, provided that: - a. parking is provided at the rate of one (1) space per 250 square feet of display area; - b. no flood lights; - c. all Christmas trees, fencing, and other materials incidental to the sale are removed, and the site restored to its previous condition, no later than fifteen (15) days after the subject holiday.
+Temporary Accessory Sale of Holiday Decorations and Retail Products.
+Sale of products, including but not limited to holiday or seasonal decorations or products, within any parking field provided that all such temporary sales shall not exceed a period of thirty (30) days, and no flood lights or loudspeakers are utilized. - 4.
+Other accessory buildings or uses which are clearly subordinate and customarily incidental to and located on the same lot with the principal use, and that will not be hazardous to the public health, safety, and welfare.